Epidural blood patch: Mechanism

 When an EBP is administered a mass effect occurs which compresses the subarachnoid space, thereby increasing and modulating the pressure of the CSF, which translates intracranially.
 Blood maintains a pressures surge for a longer time than crystalloid fluids.
 Simultaneously, an "epidural plug" is formed as a result of clot formation; the clot adheres to the thecal sac, potentially becoming a permanent plug.
 After about half a day the mass effect stops, and a mature clot is left.

 Contraindications

-EBPs are contraindicated in people with bleeding disorders, infection at the puncture site, fever, and bloodstream infections or sepsis.
-Some recommend blood culture before administration.
-EBPs should not be administered if there is a systemic infection.
-It may be contraindicated in people with a spinal deformity, HIV/AIDS, and leukemia.
-Epidurals are recommended for perioperative COVID-19 people over general anesthesia—EBPs have an extremely low risk of transferring an infection to the central nervous system even with an ongoing infection but are a last resort after conservative treatments and nerve blocks.
-People who have malignancies as a result of cancer may be contraindicated though it is not an absolute contraindication; though little large-scale clinical studies have been conducted, no adverse effects have been reported.
+Epidural blood patches are contraindicated in people with bleeding disorders, infection at the puncture site, fever, and bloodstream infections or sepsis.
+Some clinicians recommend obtaining blood cultures before administration of EBP to ensure the absence of infections.
+EBP may be contraindicated in people with a spinal deformity, HIV/AIDS, and leukemia.
+Epidurals are recommended for perioperative COVID-19 patients over general anesthesia—EBPs have an extremely low risk of transferring an infection to the central nervous system even with an ongoing infection but are a last resort after conservative treatments and nerve blocks.
+Though little large-scale clinical studies have been conducted, and no adverse effects have been reported thus far, EBP are a relative contraindication in patients with malignancies.

+Risks/Complications

+Common side effects are headache, back pain, neck pain, and mild fever.
+Back pain is reported in approximately 80% of people, which might be a result of increased pressure.
+Radicular pain may also occur.
+Rebound intracranial hypotension is very common in people with SIH after an EBP, and can be treated with acetazolamide, topiramate, or in severe cases therapeutic lumbar puncture; most cases are not severe.
+Rare side effects include subdural or spinal bleeding, infection, and seizure, though EBPs do not carry a significant infectious risk even in immunocompromised people.
+Neurological symptoms occasionally develop as a result of administration.
+Seven cases of arachnoiditis have been documented.
+As a result of the procedure, additional dural puncture can occur, which may increase the chance of inadvertently injecting blood intrathecally.